Hardeylee/alx-low_level_programming/0x0A-argc_argv/README.md

-Write a program that multiples two numbers
+Write a program that adds positive numbers